 A traditional terrine, on the other hand, is an entirely different method of cooking, which creates a robust, chunky, textured dish and can consist of one through to several types of strongly flavored meats or fish and seafood.
 The ingredients in a terrine are often layered with a forcemeat of minced, spiced, seasoned meats or fish to work as glue to support the different layers.

-How are Terrines and Pâtés Cooked?
+How Terrines and Pâtés are Cooked

 The ingredients in a pâté are frequently pan-cooked quickly and finished by blending or whipping to a silky texture.

-A terrine differs in that it is cooked in a water bath resulting in a moist, flavorful dish, which when served either in its container or sliced with appropriate accompaniments of salads, pickles and bread.
+A terrine differs in that it is cooked in a water bath resulting in a moist, flavorful dish, which when served either in its container or sliced with appropriate accompaniments of salads, pickles, and bread.
 It can make it substantial enough to almost be a meal on its own.

-What Ingredients are Popular in a Terrine?
+Popular Ingredients in a Terrine

 By far the best and most popular ingredients used in a terrine are game and pork.
 Beef does not work as well as the meat is too dense.
 Neither does chicken as it requires lots of it to make an impact and to be drenched in heavy seasonings to add taste.

-Tender pieces of wild fowl, venison, boar, rabbits and hare work so well as they have clear, distinct flavors, are quick to cook, and their strength of flavor does not diminish, but rather continues to evolve once cooked.
+Tender pieces of wildfowl, venison, boar, rabbits, and hare work so well as they have clear, distinct flavors, are quick to cook, and their strength of flavor does not diminish, but rather continues to evolve once cooked.
 These meats also lend themselves so well to spices like juniper, mace, allspice and some hefty splashes of Port or brandy, further enhancing the deliciousness of the terrine.